Nearly all sessions are now listed - find the schedule below!

 All Levels

-As members of our NCDD community of practice we engage in the crucial work of helping people engage productively in talking and thinking together in ways that promote understanding of and deliberation and collaboration to address challenging campus, community, and organizational issues.
-But we also do more than this – we enact and model Facilitative Leadership – an approach to Leadership that focuses on capacity building.
-Jeffrey Cufaude articulates this as “building the capacity of individuals and groups to do more on their own now and in the future.”
+As members of our NCDD community of practice we engage in the crucial work of helping people engage productively in talking and thinking together in ways that promote understanding and collaboration to address challenging issues.
+And we do more than this – we enact and model Facilitative Leadership – an approach that focuses on capacity building.
+We will explore what Facilitative Leadership is, why it is a crucial mindset and skill set in today’s world, and how we can cultivate Facilitative Leadership in ourselves and others.
+We will also consider how NCDD can play a role in cultivating and recognizing Facilitative Leadership.

 Ana Almanza - Student; Indiana University Political and Civic Engagement Program